Oxid15/cascade/cascade/docs/source/index.rst

 Build pipelines
 ---------------

-The amount of work we put in the building data processing pipelines is proportional to the role clean and well prepared data plays in the final performance of ML solution.
+The amount of work that is put in the building data processing pipelines is proportional to the role clean and well prepared data plays in the final performance of ML solution.